Home Science Atom Structure Elementary Particles

 The mass of electrons is very small in comparison to neutrons or protons.
 It is only 1/1836 mass of a proton.
 Therefore, we can not consider the mass of an electron for calculating the mass number of an atom.

-How to Calculate the Charge of Electron?
+How to Calculate the Charge of an Electron?

 Faraday’s law of electrolysis of silver nitrate is used for the determination of the charge of the subatomic particles electron in physics or chemistry in science.
 He used metallic silver as a reducing agent at the cathode decreasing the oxidation number or gaining one electron.